 I provide consultations on an as-needed basis to doctoral-level psychology trainees and licensed clinicians.
 I am unable to provide office space or clients for trainees to collect clinical hours (i.e. internship hours or post-doc hours) for psychotherapy, assessment or other psychological services.
 My usual rate applies to consultation sessions.
 My clinical approaches include Mindfulness/Buddhist psychology, relational, psychodynamic, and CBT approaches, served up with a side of neuroscience.

 What is the difference between a Psychologist and a Psychiatrist and a Psychotherapist?

 I am a psychologist.
 I have a doctoral degree, which took 6 years to complete after my Bachelors Degree.
 I took 3 more years of post-graduate courses to specialize in clinical psychology.
 In addition I have completed an internship and a postdoctoral fellowship.
-I am licensed by the States of CT and RI, and passed a vigorous comprehensive exam to qualify for this license.
+I am licensed in CT and RI, and passed a vigorous comprehensive exam to qualify for this license.
 I am qualified to assess and treat mental illness and provide counseling, consultation, and psychotherapy for a variety of concerns from severe mental illness to brief difficulties with adjustment.
 A psychiatrist is a medical doctor who specializes in providing medication treatment for mental illness.
 Some psychiatrists can also provide psychotherapy services.
 A psychotherapist may be licensed or unlicensed.
 Some examples of licensed psychotherapists may be Social Workers, who typically have completed a Masters Degree (which takes 1-2 years after completing a Bachelors Degree) and supervised work experience, or Licensed Professional Counselors, or Licensed Marriage and Family Therapists.
 There are no licensing requirements to call oneself a "Counselor" or a mere "Psychotherapist".